 CAFE COLIS RESISTENCIA - MATAQUESCUINTLA, GUATEMALA

 The producer group around Mataquescuintla - known locally as Cafe Colis Resistencia - face perhaps the most adversity of any of the three groups Semilla works with.
-I was first made aware of this group by Drew Johnson of Bows & Arrows in Victoria who -- after reading about the trials faced by one of the group’s leaders Alex Reynoso -- pursued all channels possible to get in touch with them and lend support.
-In 2019, many more roasters in Central/Eastern Canada and the United States became interested and purchased from the group, leading to 2020’s dedicated sourcing effort that seeks to increase the purchase volume as a means of lending economic solidarity while also raising our voices against the extractive projects which threaten their basic livelihood.
+We were first made aware of this group by Drew Johnson of Bows & Arrows in Victoria who -- after reading about the trials faced by one of the group’s leaders Alex Reynoso -- pursued all channels possible to get in touch with them and lend support.
+In 2019, many more roasters in Central/Eastern Canada and the United States became interested and purchased from the group, leading to a five fold increase in the 2020 crop cycle that sought to increase the purchase volume as a means of lending economic solidarity while also raising our voices against the extractive projects which threaten their basic livelihood.

 Quietly Built, Loudly Opposed